tangrams/tangram-es/README.md

 open build/ios/tangram.xcodeproject
 ```

-Note that any Xcode configuration change you make to the project won't be preserved when Cmake runs again.
+Note that any Xcode configuration change you make to the project won't be preserved when CMake runs again.
 Build configuration is defined only in the CMakeLists file(s).

 ### iOS Devices ###
 For running on iOS devices you will need an iOS developer account, a valid code signing certificate, and a valid provisioning profile.
 Help on these topics can be found at [Apple's developer website](http://developer.apple.com).

-First generate an XCode project without compiling:
+First generate an Xcode project without compiling:

 ```bash
 make cmake-ios